astropy/astropy/docs/io/fits/usage/verification.rst

 Verification
 ************

-Astropy has built in a flexible scheme to verify FITS data being conforming to the FITS standard.
-The basic verification philosophy in Astropy is to be tolerant in input and strict in output.
+``astropy`` has built in a flexible scheme to verify FITS data conforming to the FITS standard.
+The basic verification philosophy in ``astropy`` is to be tolerant with input and strict with output.

-When Astropy reads a FITS file which is not conforming to FITS standard, it will not raise an error and exit.
+When ``astropy`` reads a FITS file which does not conform to FITS standard, it will not raise an error and exit.
 It will try to make the best educated interpretation and only gives up when the offending data is accessed and no unambiguous interpretation can be reached.